Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 ![kube rotate](/img/kube_rotate.png)

 As it happens during software development, change is requested/needed to some parts of the system.
-What happens to our cluster if I would like to change one of its components without breaking the others?
-And also whilst maintaining backwards compatibility with no disruption to user experience.
+So what happens to our cluster if I change one of its components without breaking the others whilst also maintaining backwards compatibility with no disruption to user experience?
 Thankfully Kubernetes can help with that.

 What I don't like is that the API only handles one image at a time.
-There is no option to bulk upload.
+Unfortunately there is no bulk upload option.

 #### Code

-Right now, we have the following code segment dealing with a single image:
+Currently, we have the following code segment dealing with a single image:

 ~~~go
 // PostImage handles a post of an image.
 Saves it to the database